-Smart Publishing Ltd. is the legal owner and holder of the copyright associated with each of its publications, in all of their various electronic and printed formats and editions.
+Smart Publishing Ltd. is the legal owner and holder of the Copyright associated with each of its publications, in all of their various printed formats and electronic editions.

-The Copyright Statement and Permissions of Use and to Quote found here on this webpage and site are current and in force, and they supersede the copyright and permission notices as they appear on the Copyright Page of each format and edition of every Smart Publishing Ltd. publication.
+The Copyright Statement and Permissions of Use and to Quote that are displayed on this website are current and in force, and they supersede the Copyright and Permission of Use and To Quote notices as they appear on the Copyright Page of each format and edition of every Smart Publishing Ltd. publication.

 GLOBAL COPYRIGHT STATEMENT

 All Rights Reserved.
 Smart Publishing Ltd. reserves all of its rights in regards to its various publications, in all countries worldwide.
 This means that beyond "Fair Dealing" (defined below) no part of any of its publications may be quoted, copied or otherwise reproduced or transmitted in any form, by any means, for any reason or purpose.

 Copyright is a form of intellectual property expressed as a legal right conferred to the creator of an original work regarding the use and distribution of the work.

 For the purposes of the Copyright Act of Canada, “copyright”, in relation to a work, means the sole right to produce or reproduce the work or any substantial part thereof in any material form whatever, and to perform the work or any substantial part thereof in public. <Section 3 (1)>

 For more information see: Copyright Act of Canada - https://www.laws-lois.justice.gc.ca/eng/acts/C-42/

 As Smart Publishing Ltd. is a Canadian company, its publications are subject to the Canadian legal definition of “Fair Dealing”, which defined below, is similar to, but not exactly the same as the term “Fair Use”, which is used in the United States, and elsewhere.